Velocidex/presentations/velocon_2022_cloud_velo/index.md

 * This is a much more flexible abstraction than around data storage alone.
-* Allows us to use a separate project to manager different implementations
+* Allows us to use a separate project to manage different implementations
+* Much safer to experiment with different compositions of services.

 ---